 Can I pay in instalments?

-For UK and EU learners with course fees below £150, payment must be made in full when you enrol.
+For UK and EU students with course fees below £150, payment must be made in full when you enrol.

-For course fees between £150 and £895, you can pay over three equal instalments.
-The first instalment must be paid when you enrol, and two further payments made in the following two months.
+- For fees between £150 and £699.99, you can pay in three equal instalments.
+The first instalment must be paid at enrolment, followed by two monthly instalments.